JHawk/cabal_all_the_things/notes.md

       -- alternatively
       -- main-is:     src/Main.hs

+Can define more than one

 -----------

 ### Test-Suite Section

-**Requires Unique Identifier, Main-Is, Type**
+**Requires Unique Identifier, Main-Is, Type, Package Identifier**

-Executable that indicates failure with a non-zero exit code.
+Executable that indicates failure with a non-zero exit code

     test-suite enterpriseUnit
       build-depends:     base ==4.5.*